cerner/terra-dev-site/src/terra-dev-site/doc/Configuration.b/site.config.a.doc.md

        */
       gitHubUrl: 'https://github.com/cerner',
     },
+  },

-    /* The default for whether or not test evidence should be included. 'true' is the default value. */
+  /* The default for whether or not test evidence should be included. 'true' is the default value.
+  * Matches on the default test strucural patthern for test evidence png's:
+  * /tests/wdio/__snapshots__/reference/ and /test/wdio/__snapshots__/reference/
+  */
   includeTestEvidence: true,
-  },
 };

 module.exports = siteConfig;